Supreme Court likely to uphold Michigan measure on affirmative action

 Defending the provision, Michigan Solicitor General John Bursch said the picture is "muddy," but told the court that the numbers don't really matter.
 Bursch acknowledged that affirmative action in education "is one of the most hotly contested issues of our time" and said the democratic process had worked.

 Justice Sonia Sotomayor, who has said she benefited from affirmative action at Princeton University and Yale Law School, repeatedly challenged Bursch.
 "One of the main sponsors of this bill said it was intended to segregate again," Sotomayor said.
 How could that be permissible, she wanted to know.

 But Bursch said again and again that Michigan voters put in place a law that requires equal treatment regardless of race.
 He said such a provision can't violate the Constitution's Equal Protection Clause.

 Last year, the 6th U.S. Circuit Court of Appeals in Cincinnati found otherwise and struck down the provision on the grounds that it makes it harder for minorities than any other group to take part in the political process.
 That outcome seemed unlikely to stand at the high court.

 Justice Anthony Kennedy was among the justices who appeared to be searching for a way to uphold the Michigan amendment without also overruling two Supreme Court cases from 1969 and 1982.
 Those earlier cases struck down voter initiatives that sought to undo anti-discrimination measures in education and housing.

 Justice Elena Kagan did not take part in Tuesday's case because she worked on it while serving in the Justice Department before she joined the court.
 The Obama administration, which supported Texas' affirmative action plan last term, is not participating at all in the Michigan case.

-A decision is expected
+A decision is expected by spring.